 11.)
 What are the boundaries for you in terms of how much of your real life you share on your blog?

-I have shared personal stories on this blog in the past, in answer to writing prompts but I don’t refer to the people in my stories by their names, just their relationship to me; it seems like the polite thing to do.
 I’m pretty open about who I am in real life, I don’t blog under an alter ego because I really have no reason to.
 I might say some embarrassing things sometimes in relation to fangirling but generally I’m rather mild.
 I have thought about how therapeutic it could be to blog about more personal things, get the negativity off of my chest and out of my system, but I wouldn’t want to hurt the people I talked about.
 Plus, I’m afraid if I started, it would become a habit of complaining.
 I’ve burned my fair share of bridges on Facebook, I’ll stick to blogging about actors/movies and retweeting on Twitter instead, it’s safer!

 [The ‘Yours in Armitage’ series is a collection of posts documenting my changing perceptions about my celebrity crush on Richard Armitage, using excerpts from past correspondence to help me come to terms with the uncertainties.]